himanshu-parmar-bigdata/elasticsearch-spark-index-offline/README.md

 Note: #5 and #6 must match with mapping name in template JSON file.

-### To debug and run this functionality quickly on your local machine, you can also read input and write
-final output to local directory:
+### To debug and run this functionality quickly on your local machine, you can also read input and write final output to local directory:
 Run src/test/ESIndexShardSnapshotCreatorTest class with below arguments:
 ```
-Java ESIndexShardSnapshotCreatorTest
 <local path to user input JSON dump>
 /tmp/es-test/my_backup_repo/
 <Number of shards>